eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 ### Runtime type checks for assignment to dynamic interfaces

-When, at runtime, a dynamically typed expression is evaluates and assigned to a dynamic interface type, a runtime type check is performed to verify that either:
+When, at runtime, a dynamically typed expression is evaluated and assigned to a dynamic interface type, a runtime type check is performed to verify that either the assigned value:

-- the value is already "known" to be an instance of the type (it has previously been "tagged" as an instance of the dynamic interface type), or, if not, that
+- is already "known" to be an instance of the type (it has previously been "tagged" as an instance of the dynamic interface type), or, if not, that it
-- the value has a member with the right name for every member of the dynamic interface, and that that member has the expected type.
+- has a member with the right name for every member of the dynamic interface, and that each member has the expected type.

 In the second case, the value may be tagged as an instance of the dynamic interface type.